So, you set up a conversion tracking action with Google ads.

 Your status can be:

-- No recent conversions (That means, no conversion happened for the past 7 days.
+- No recent conversions with black color or red color (That means, no conversion happened for the past 7 days.
 So, it needs some data.)

-- Not verified (That means conversion tracking is not working.
-So, either your tag is not validated or your page is not having any conversion)
+- Unverified or Not verified (That means conversion tracking is not working.
+So, either your tag is not validated or your page is not having any conversion.
+You should try to manually perform conversion action yourself or wait for some time for users visit the page)

-If you see the verified status, there is no problem with that.
-It is working.
+If you see the verified status after this status, there is no problem with that.
+It is working now.

 How to fix the Not Verified status?